9. Recommendations for Future Practice

 To fully embrace the idea of accessibility in museums, the opportunity to move outside of the walls is vital.
 Many communities in the most need are faced with mobility issues.
 The Weatherspoon could seize the moment and create pop-up installations that inform and expose within underserved communities; develop offsite artist calls through community organizations, churches, and centers; work with other museums and galleries to host a mutual exhibition across campuses; and identify “community curators” that represent the diversity of the community to select work from the permanent collection to exhibit.
 (BAKER)

 Continue to embed structures and practices that support a culture of continuous learning as an organization (not just a group of individuals) to change and alter research, display, visitor engagement, and interpretation.
-(WEATHERSPOON)
+(BIANCO)

 Focus on developing sustaining partnerships that contribute to erasing the perceived lines of divide between the campus and the community, and, in so doing, help advance municipal, civic, and academic efforts.
-(WEATHERSPOON)
+(BIANCO)

 Make more room made for museum visitors to make connections and to obtain a deeper understanding of the place in which they live, work, and study by engaging with art.
-(WEATHERSPOON)
+(BIANCO)

 Contribute to transformation through participating in local and national dialogues, conferences, committees, and convenings.
-(WEATHERSPOON)
+(BIANCO)